WAdama/nas_hb_status/README.md

 ![Screenshot1](./images/ssh_settings.png)

-**HINT:** Since DSM 6.2.2 for SSH access the user has to be member of the local Administrators group on your Synology NAS.
+**HINT:** Since DSM 6.2.2 for SSH access the user has to be member of the local administrators group on your Synology NAS.

 ### Installing